sonix-network/sonix-network/content/rules.md

 Version: 1.1

-By connecting to SONIX you acknowledge to the following.
+By connecting to SONIX you acknowledge the following.

 # General requirements